Moritz Rabinowitz: Family

-Rabinowitz was born in Rajgród as a son of Isaac Levi and Chaya Rosa Rabinowitz.
+Rabinowitz was born in Rajgród into a Jewish family as a son of Isaac Levi and Chaya Rosa Rabinowitz.
 It is also known that he had two sisters and a younger brother.
 The brother – Herman Herschel – also emigrated to Norway and settled in Bergen.
 Rabinowitz wrote that he had witnessed "barbaric" murders during pogroms, particularly in Białystok.
 As long as he lived, Rabinowitz sent money to his parents in Poland.

 Rabinowitz married Johanne Goldberg, the daughter of Salomon Goldberg who founded the Friedenstempel in Berlin.
 They had one child, Edith, born in 1918.
 She married the Austrian refugee Hans Reichwald, and they had a son Harry, born in 1940.
 Johanne Rabinowitz died on 25 November 1939, after relocating to Bergen to be near her sister Rosa, who had married Moritz's brother Hermann.
 Rabinowitz traveled extensively along the Norwegian west coast south of Bergen and apparently spent most weekends with his family.

 By 1942, the widower Moritz Rabinowitz's family in Norway consisted of his daughter Edith, son-in-law Hans, grandson Harry, and sister-in-law Rosa, who was married to his brother Hermann.
 None of these would survive the Holocaust.